UMass-MRRL/raspberry-pic-gopack/README.md

 `set_param(gcs,'PostCodeGenCommand','setBuildArgs(buildInfo)');`

 Make sure that setBuildArgs.m is included in the active directory.
 This file is included in the Simulink Scripting section of this repository.

+### 4) Using GoPack s-Functions to handle sensors and actuators
+Three Simulink s-Function blocks are provided to allow the Simulink model to access sensor readings and dictate actuator outputs.

+The "inputs_to_SPI_bytes" block converts float or integer inputs into bytes for serial transfer.
+This primarily means motor duty cycle or voltage input.
+It also formats requests for readings from specific sensors.

+The "SPI" block simply performs an SPI transfer of the byte vector assembled by the previous block.
+The output is a byte vector of requested sensor readings, and loopback confirmation of the requested outputs.

+The "SPI_bytes_to_outputs" block converts the received byte vector into float or integer values for the requested sensor readings and looped-back outputs.
+Depending on the amount of samples the sensor is configured to perform per Simulink loop, outputs corresponding with each separate sensor reading can be a vector containing multiple samples.
+Filtering, chronological arrangement of this data, or averaging are left to the user to perform with standard Simulink blocks as needed.

+Note that a single sample delay function is required before the input to the serial transfer subsystem made up of these three blocks.
+The model will form an algebraic loop and will not run if the delay is not included.

+It is recommended to use the provided PID position control model for reference.
+This controller was successfully tested with a Maxon EC30 motor using an ESCON 50/5 motor driver.